michaelkamprath/eater-sap-1-improvements/stack-pointer/README.md

 # Design

 ## Stack Operations
 There are plenty of resources that describe stack pointers online, so I am not going to go in detail here.
 But at a high level, you can think of the stack as a "pile" of memory that can place values on to the top of the pile or take values from the top of the pile.
-A stack point points to where the top of the pile of memory is.
-For the PUTEY-1, here are the behavioral conditions of the stack pointer:
+A stack pointer points to where the top of the pile of memory is.
+For the PUTEY-1, here are the behavioral requirements of the stack pointer:

 * Given that the PUTEY-1 is an 8-bit system, multibyte values get pushed on to the stack one byte at a time.
 * The stack pointer should point to the start of a multibyte value.
 This means that for a multibyte value, the second byte is at an address value of one greater than stack pointer value.
 This in turn implies that the stack should "grow down" from the largest stack address value to smaller address values as values are pushed onto the stack.
 When pushing multibyte values onto the stack, the most significant byte should be pushed first and the least significant byte pushed last.
 * Stack pointer points at the last value pushed on the stack.
 This means it needs to be decremented before something is pushed onto the stack.

 ### `push` and `pop`
+The basic stack related instructions is to place data onto the stack and to take data off of the stack.

+The instruction to place data onto the stack is called `push`, which takes one operand indicating the 8 but value source.
+The microcode for this instruction first decrements the stack pointer, then copies the 8-bit value from the source indicated by the operand to the memory address now pointed to by the stack pointer.
+I also implemented a `push2` instruction that pushes 2 bytes on onto the step in the proper order to maintain the endieness of the 16-bit value.

 ### Subroutine Calling
 The concept of a subroutine is a secont of code that you can jump to from anywhere in the overall codebase, and then when that subroutine's code is complete, the program's execution will automatically jump back to the instruction after the jump to the subroutine.
 To make this happen, before jumping to the subroutine the address after the jump instruction is pushed onto the stack, and the jump to the subroutine occurs.
 When the sumroutine is done, the address that was pushed ontothte stack is removed (popped) from the stack and placed into the program counter to effect a jump back to instruction after the jump to the subroutine.